 But if an industry trend holds, developers may not have to worry about the issue forever.

-Back in May, Ubisoft said it isn't going to deal in keys anymore, and will only sell games through third-party stores which use 'silent key activation.'
+In 2019, Ubisoft said it isn't going to deal in keys anymore, and will only sell games through third-party stores which use 'silent key activation.'
 With that method, the user never actually gets a key to copy-and-paste—or to resell—and instead the game is tied to their Uplay account on the spot.
 There are technically still keys on the backend, but we never see them.

 Though many retailers still sell Steam keys, those could be phased out, too.
 If Valve were to join Activision Blizzard, Ubisoft, and Epic in their push to make keyless activation required, key retailers would have no choice but to comply, and key resellers would have an obvious problem: no more keys to sell.